Embattled crypto exchange FTX files for bankruptcy

 FTX had agreed earlier this week to sell itself to bigger rival Binance after experiencing the cryptocurrency equivalent of a bank run.
 Customers fled the exchange after becoming concerned about whether FTX had sufficient capital.

 The crypto world had hoped that Binance, the world’s largest crypto exchange, might be able to rescue FTX and its depositors.
-However, after Binance had a chance to look at the books of FTX, it became clear that the smaller exchange’s problems were too big to solve and Binance backed out of the deal.
+However, after Binance took a look at FTX’s books, it concluded that the smaller exchange’s problems were too big to solve and backed out of the deal.

 FTX is the latest in a series of cascading disasters that have shaken the crypto sector, now under intense pressure from collapsing prices and circling financial regulators.
-Its failure is also sending tsunami-like waves throughout the crypto universe.
+Its failure is already being felt throughout the crypto universe.

+On Thursday, the venture capital fund Sequoia Capital said Thursday it is writing down its total investment of nearly $215 million in FTX.

 In a letter posted to its Twitter profile late Thursday, BlockFi — which was bailed out by Bankman-Fried’s FTX early last summer — said it was “shocked and dismayed by the news regarding FTX and Alameda.”